-Currently there is no cure for HIV, this means once you receive a positive diagnosis, you will always have the HIV virus.
-However, drug treatments now mean most people with the virus can live long, healthy lives.
+Currently there is no cure for HIV, however drug treatments now mean most people with the virus can live long, healthy lives.
 An early diagnosis and effective treatment allow most people with HIV to avoid any AIDS-related illnesses.

 The treatment of HIV involves antiretroviral medications.
 These stop the virus replicating in the body, allowing the immune system time to repair itself and prevent further damage.
 A combination of drugs is needed as the virus adapts quickly and can become resistant.

 Some HIV treatments have been added together in just one pill – this is known as a fixed-dose combination.
 These cost more to prescribe but mean less medications to remember.
 The combination of medication you take will be tailored to you.

 Effective treatment can make HIV undetectable.
 This means the virus level is so low it is undetectable by tests.
 This doesn’t mean the virus is no longer there, however it does mean it won’t be passed on.